lechab/newstatpress/README.md

 - [ ] Change overview loading: used the external api
 - [ ] Add monthly overview
 - [ ] Add number of visitors online in the overview page
+- [ ] Change the email notification activation control (according enabled/disabled)

 ## 1.1.8
 *Released date: 2016-03-*
-- [ ] Add 'from' option in email notification tab
+- [x] Add 'from' option in email notification tab
-- [ ] Change the email notification activation control (according enabled/disabled)
-- [ ] Add option for adding a fixed number of visits for how before use another statistic plugin
+- [x] Add option for adding a fixed number of visits for how before use another statistic plugin
 - [x] Add pickaday for export function (https://github.com/dbushell/Pikaday)
-- [x] Add ressources tab in
+- [x] Add ressources tab in Credits page
-- [ ] Add option (limit results) for export function (for small memory server)
-- [ ] Add SQL format for export function
-- [ ] Add export data to PDF for export function
 - [x] Fix title with spaces visualization in widget

 ## 1.1.7